John-Varghese-EH/Nizhal-AI/README.md

   ### **Your Intelligent Desktop Screen Mate**

   **"More than just an assistant.
-A friend who lives right on your desktop, understands your emotions, and grows with you every day—now faster and lighter than ever."**
+A friend who lives right on your desktop, understands your emotions, and grows with you every day-now faster and lighter than ever."**

   [![Platform](https://img.shields.io/badge/platform-Windows%20%7C%20macOS%20%7C%20Linux-blue.svg?style=for-the-badge&logo=electron)](https://tauri.app)
   [![Status](https://img.shields.io/badge/status-Active%20Development-brightgreen.svg?style=for-the-badge&logo=rocket)]()